TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

-Looking at Figure \ref{fig:WASP-127b_spectrum}(a), it is clear that using the coupled LDC fitting approach consistently results in a smaller value of $R_p/R_\star$ than the independent LDC fitting method, with a discrepancy of $7$~per~cent in the $u'$-band.
+Looking at Figure \ref{fig:WASP-127b_spectrum}, from coupled LDC fitting approach, the value of $R_p/R_\star$ is somewhat different than the independent LDC fitting method, with a discrepancy of around $8$~per~cent in the $u'$ and $r$ bands.
 This difference is larger than the $3$~per~cent bias that \cite{LDC_fitting_in_exoplanets} find can be introduced from not fitting LDCs at all, and clearly illustrates the impact that using host characteristics and filter profiles can have when fitting spectroscopic and photometric measurements.